Effectiveness in Preventing Pregnancy

 What is the birth control pill?

-The birth control pill, also known as oral contraceptives or just "the pill," is a medicine taken daily to prevent pregnancy.
+The birth control pill, also known as oral contraceptives or just “the pill,” is a medication taken daily to prevent pregnancy.
 Some women take the pill for reasons other than preventing pregnancy.

 Combined pills contain two hormones, estrogen and progestin.
 Hormones are chemicals that control how different parts of your body work.
 These pills are taken every day and prevent pregnancy by keeping the ovaries from releasing eggs.
-The pills also work by causing the cervical mucus to thicken, which blocks sperm from meeting with and fertilizing an egg.
+The pills also cause cervical mucus to thicken and the lining of the uterus to thin.
+This keeps sperm from meeting with and fertilizing an egg.

-Progestin-only pills (or "mini-pills") contain only one hormone, progestin.
-These pills work mainly by causing the cervical mucus to thicken, which prevents sperm from reaching an egg.
-Less often, mini-pills prevent pregnancy by stopping ovaries from releasing eggs.
+Progestin-only pills (or “mini-pills”) contain only one hormone, progestin which causes cervical mucus to thicken and the lining of the uterus to thin.
+This keeps sperm from reaching the egg.
+Less often, mini-pills prevent pregnancy by keeping the ovaries from releasing eggs.

 How do I use it?

 Combined pills are typically packaged as 21 “active” pills that contain hormones.
 One pill is taken daily for three weeks, followed by one week off.
 Others are packaged as 28 pills that include 21 “active” pills taken daily, followed by one week of “inactive” reminder pills that don’t contain hormones.